 An analysis of the measures listed above demonstrates that 100% of the students, including unduplicated groups and students with exceptional needs, have access to a broad course of study.
 At The Accelerated School, all students in grades TK-8 have access to and are enrolled in ELA (social studies embedded), mathematics, science, and physical education.
-In addition, 100% of students in grades TK-8 have access to and are enrolled in Spanish (7-8), Music (7-8), Garden (TK-5), Dance (TK-5), Public School Science (TK-2), and 6th grade elective wheel (Art, Speech/debate, Coding, Film Production).
-There are no differences in accessibility to courses, across student groups at The Accelerated School.
+In addition, 100% of students in grades TK-5 have access to and are enrolled in Dance, Public School Science, and STEAM; and students in grades 6-8 have access to: Music, Spanish, Sports, Coding and AVID.
+There are no differences in accessibility to courses across student groups at The Accelerated School.

-3. Given the results of the tool or locally selected measures, identify the barriers preventing the LEA from providing access to a broad course of study for all students.
+Given the results of the tool or locally selected measures, identify the barriers preventing the LEA from providing access to a broad course of study for all students.
 (Response limited to 1,500 characters)

-Currently, 100% of the students have access to a broad course of study and The Accelerated School will continue to monitor this to ensure no barriers arise to change access.
+Currently, 100% of the students have access to a broad course of study, and The Accelerated School will continue to monitor this to ensure no barriers arise to change access.